 The basis of many of these lawsuits seem to be based on a theory of defamation.
 The legal elements of defamation in New York are:

-- published to a third party without privilege or authorization;
+- the false statement was published to a third party without privilege or authorization;

-- that caused special harm or defamation per se.
+- the false statement caused special harm or is defamation per se.

 - U.S. Government Formally Recalls Samsung Galaxy Note 7 For Dangerous Battery